 NOTE: I’ll begin this experience report with a brief disclaimer.
-It’s been less than two years since I’ve returned to shooting 35mm film after switching to digital photography over 20 years ago.
-I’ve inundated myself in as much film education as I could find between web articles and advice from experienced film shooters.
-But, with my former experience way in the past and limited recent experience, this review is coming from a relative novice point of view.
+It’s been less than two years since I returned to shooting 35mm film after switching to digital photography over 20 years ago.
+I’ve inundated myself with as much film education as possible between web articles and advice from experienced film shooters.
+But, with my former experience way in the past and limited recent experience, this review is coming from a relatively novice point of view.

 Unfortunately, I can't just send Kodak Vision3 250D to just any lab.
 Like most colour motion picture stocks, 250D has a protective layer called Remjet, which helps deal with the tremendous heat generated while running through a motion picture camera.
 This Remjet layer must be removed during processing and requires specialist developing equipment not available at most film development labs.
 The film ($10) and the development and scanning ($24-$34) are expensive.
 I think I'll shoot this film again, but not often.

 |Type||Colour motion picture film (negative)|